prashrijan/dwin/README.md

-# Core Real Estate - Web Information Systems Final Project
+# Core Real Estate - Developing Web Information Systems Final Project

 ## Project Overview
 This project is a final assignment for the Developing Web Information Systems course.
 It demonstrates a basic real estate website with user authentication and property listing features.